-4. Keeps the resources & time constraints under check.
+4. Keep the resources & time constraints under check.

-Ans# Automation Testing is a process of executing tests automatically.
+Answer.
+Automation Testing is a process of executing tests automatically.
 It reduces the human intervention to a great extent.
-We use different test automation tool like QTP, Selenium, and WinRunner.
+We use different test automation tools like QTP, Selenium, and WinRunner.
 These tools help in speeding up the testing tasks.

 Using the above tools we can create test scripts to verify the application automatically.
 After completing the test execution, these tools also generate the test reports.

-Q-8# What factors make you choose automated testing over manual testing?
+Q-8.
+What are the factors that you’ll consider to choose automated testing over manual testing?

-6. Availability of automated test reports for every execution.
+6. Automation reports are available for every execution.

 7. Small releases like service packs which include a minor bug fix.
 In such cases, regression type of cases is sufficient for validation.